Yarden-zamir/me/Digital Mindfield Manifest.md

 ## Tools that you **shouldn't** need
 #### Inbox
 Most digital workflows involve the use of an inbox of some sort where you put all of the unfiltered input and then at a set time you go though and slowly chip away at the list to funnel the entries into their respective spaces and tools.
 Anyone who used this flow before knows that it doesn't always work.
 You get the joy of collecting many cool shiny things from the side of the road, yes, but turning those into actionable, useful, insightful information is where this route may be lacking.
-The friction for slotting things into the inbox is usually very low, the reward is quite high (see [[Action Potential model|Action Potential]] for why that matters), you feel productive when you shove the box full of things.
+The friction for slotting things into the inbox is usually very low, the reward is quite high (see [[Action Potential Model|Action Potential]] for why that matters), you feel productive when you shove the box full of things.
 On the other hand taking things and processing them may be more complicated, and it is almost always the case that it is at least slightly harder than adding to the list, then, naturally that means the inbox will grow faster than it shrinks, leading to an infinite backlog.

 ##### Alternative